yinflight/adaptive-cruise-control/README.md

 customer feedback:

 "I used my error-ridden TomCo Brand cruise control and reached Mach 1.5 on my way to the market, which is 5 mins away bc I drive everywhere.
 Life is great!"

+## status

+Right now, the controller needs to be tuned more.
+I have it set to purely P control as I iteratively tune, as clearly the error/total error isnt ideal.
+I need to do more debugging to trigger the ACC since I dont think range is being violated much.
+Finally, I'm not 100% sure the acceleration is properly being applied from the control response but more investigation is required.
+Also the README might be outdated.

 ## file structure